numaproj/numaflow/docs/installation.md

 A namespace installation only watches and executes pipelines in the namespace it is installed (typically `numaflow-system`).

-Add an argument `--namespaced` to the `numaflow-controller` deployment to achieve namespace scope installation.
+Add an argument `--namespaced` to the `numaflow-controller` and `numaflow-server` deployments to achieve namespace scope installation.

 ```
       - args: